-We predict that there will be very difficult decisions to be made in the near future.
+The Fire Authority will have to make some very difficult decisions in the near future to deliver the level of savings that are required.
 However we are committed to reducing any impact on local taxpayers, residents and employees.
-We will try to preserve the virtuous circle we have created, which has seen the number of calls for assistance at emergencies reduce as a direct result of the effort we put into our prevention and risk reduction activities.
-We will use this fact to dynamically balance response and prevention resources to ensure we maintain the on going reduction of risk and an appropriate emergency response capability, within the tough spending constraints we are predicting.
+We will try to preserve the virtuous circle we have created, which has seen the number of calls for assistance at emergencies reduce as a direct result of the effort we put into our prevention, protection and risk reduction activities.
+We will use this fact to dynamically balance response and prevention resources to ensure we maintain the on going reduction of risk and an appropriate emergency response capability, within these tough spending constraints.
 We will achieve this difficult task by using the innovative and creative approach of our staff that has served us well in the past.